 Deafness in Chihuahuas

 Sadly, deafness is fairly common in chihuahuas as they are one of the breeds that show congenital (from birth) deafness and is more common in dogs with white pigmentation.
-Deafness can occur later in life from old age, toxicity from certain drugs, trauma, infection, anaesthesia and an obstruction, such as the build-up of ear wax.
+With respect to humans, most of them tend to lose their hearing capacity at later stages of life and rely on other forms of technology (hearing aids, for instance) to hear adequately.
+Similarly, in chihuahuas also, deafness can occur later in life from old age, toxicity from certain drugs, trauma, infection, anaesthesia, and an obstruction, such as the build-up of ear wax.

 Signs of deafness in chihuahuas: